 - Entrepreneurs’ Relief: This relief is available if you sell a business asset, reducing your CGT liability to 10%.

 Utilizing these reliefs effectively can help you minimize the amount of CGT you need to pay.
+It is also advisable to seek ongoing tax planning advice to ensure you continue to benefit from available reliefs and optimize your CGT position over time.

 Timing Your Property Sale

 The timing of your property sale can have a significant impact on your CGT liability.
 Selling your property at a strategic time can help you take advantage of various reliefs and exemptions.
 For instance, if you sell your property in the same tax year as you purchase it, you may be eligible for Private Residence Relief.
 Additionally, holding onto your property for a certain period before selling it can sometimes result in a lower CGT rate.
+Timing is especially important when selling property abroad, as different countries may have varying rules and reliefs that affect your CGT liability.

 Seeking professional advice from a tax accountant or advisor is essential to ensure you’re making the most of available tax reliefs and minimizing your CGT liability.
 They can provide tailored guidance to help you navigate the complexities of CGT and ensure compliance with all relevant tax laws and regulations.